 As Arabic calligraphy primarily got a lease of life after the emergence of Islam as the principal religion in Arabia, it has become synonymous with Islamic calligraphy.
 Here below we have briefly tried to explain the popular fonts of Arabic calligraphy.

-1. Naskh: This cursive font’s popularity drew from both the ease in reading and writing that it offered.
+- Naskh: This cursive font’s popularity drew from both the ease in reading and writing that it offered.
 Still the standard font for inscribing the Holy Quran, Naskh is also the default style of modern Arabic script, and is used in newspapers, magazines, official documents, and private communication.
+Discover how Naskh and other fonts can enhance your written communication at masterrealtysolutions.com.